Category Archives: Travel in Mexico

 Rent a car, and rent wisely

-You can rent cars for cheap in Mexico, and despite some nuisances and dangers, driving is a great way to see the country.
-But be aware that the insurance you buy from travel websites is not valid in Mexico.
+You can rent cars for cheap in Mexico, and despite some dangers and nuisances, driving is a great way to see the country.
+Be aware that the insurance you buy from travel websites is not valid in Mexico.
 When you get to the counter, the price can double or even triple when they add insurance.
 You can avoid this by renting directly from car rental company websites and reading all that boring fine print.

 Stay in small hotels to save money